PROLAPSE IN LAYERS – PREVENTION AND TREATMENT

 1. Overweight or underweight birds: Overweight birds are more susceptible to prolapse as a result of general muscle weakness and larger eggs laying tendency.
 Too much deposition of fat around reproductive organs exposes birds to prolapse.

-READ MORE : HEALTH BENEFITS OF TABLE EGGS
+READ MORE : IMPORTANCE OF DESIGNER EGGS

 2.Unbalanced feed rations: Insufficient calcium in the diet will bring challenges with eggshell formation but can also lead to muscle tone.